ajay11062808/Video-App/README.md

 ## **Project Overview**

 This repository hosts an application that uses a Long-term Recurrent Convolutional Network (LRCN) model to analyze video inputs.
-The backend is built with Python using a pre-trained `.h5` model, while the frontend provides an intuitive interface for users.
+The backend is built with Python using a pre-trained `.h5` model, while the frontend was built on React provides an intuitive interface for users.
 The application features three main tabs: **Home**, **Maps**, and **Settings**.

 ---